CybercentreCanada/assemblyline4_docs/docs/user_manual/searching.md

 Important
 {: .label .label-red }
-You must limit your search criterias to a single bucket; in other words you cannot do join query with information present in two or more different buckets.
+You must limit your search criteria to a single bucket; in other words you cannot do join query with information present in two or more different buckets.

 This limitation can be worked around using the rest api by performing queries on one bucket and then enriching or narrowing your search by searching elements in other bucket.